 If you are looking to get a job as a personal trainer at a gym, odds are you probably have a few health clubs in mind that you want to apply to.
 This is what I suggest you do.
-Have your resume in hand (put it in a pad folio for safe keeping) and walk into the gym and ask to speak to either the:
+Have your resume with you (put it in a padfolio for safe keeping) and walk into the gym and ask to speak to either the:

 These are the people who have the ability to hire personal trainers or to schedule an interview.

 If you don't have a resume, here are my resume steps to success.